sonnguyen9800/sonnguyen9800/README.md

 - Currently working as a Game Developer in Vietnam 😆 Find and play my game in the repo 😝

-- I did some projects on Web Dev too.
+- I did some projects on Web Dev and OpenCV too.
 They are also fun 🤠

 - Sometime I record my projects and upload them to Youtube.
 Enjoy my channel.
 It is mostly in Vietnamese though 😻